 The scientific answer to your bad skin day is an increase in cortisol production.
 Cortisol, the body’s main stress hormone, increases inflammation and aggravates existing skin conditions like acne and eczema.

-What can you do to help your skin today?
+What else can you do to help your skin today?

 Once you have regulated your sleep schedule, the benefits will be yours for the taking, but consider one more piece of advice: would you take a long shower and dry yourself with a dirty towel?
 No, then why take measures and spend money to improve your skin health only to sleep on a bacteria-filled pillowcase?
 In your sleep you sweat, drool and naturally exfoliate dead skin cells.
 The next night, you do the same thing and the next and the next.
 Dermatologists recommend you wash your pillowcases once a week with fragrance-free detergent.
 For an added but necessary luxury, buy a 100% silk pillowcase for less wrinkles and to really make your bed your favorite part of your skin care regimen.